MayamaTakeshi/yate-experiments/README.md

 ## Overview

-This repo documents our experiemnts with Yate (Yet Another Telephony Engine) and node.js next-yate module.
+This repo documents our experiments with Yate (Yet Another Telephony Engine)

 ## Preparation